qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/05-Widgets/download-manager.md

 ## Before You Begin
 * Review the [Widget Quick Start Guide](../widget-quick-start-guide.md) for an overview of the widget components.
-* The Download Manager widget requires the use of JWT tokens for authentication.
-In addition, the token must include the clientId of the tenant end user, in order to display the exports for that end user.
+* The Download Manager widget supports the use of JWT tokens for authentication.
+In addition, in order to display the exports for that end user, the token must include the clientId of the tenant end user.
 For more information on creating tokens, see [Embedding Widgets Using a Security Token](../embedding-widgets-security-token.md).
 * Note that the Download Manager widget must be embedded separately from other widgets.
 It is not accessible directly from other widgets.

 ## Get the Helper Code